-About the Third Sochi International Film Festival & Awards
+About the Fourth Sochi International Film Festival & Awards

-Sochi International Film Festival & Awards - is proud to announce its third world class event celebrating Russian, British and International film making for cinema that rises above the international political agenda.
+Sochi International Film Festival & Awards - is proud to announce its fourth world class event celebrating Russian, British and International film making for cinema that rises above the international political agenda.

 The Awards has already received immense international media attention.
 The event will be attended by seasoned industry professionals and distinguished guests from around the globe.